tasmota/docs/docs/Rules.md

 ### Use Zigbee to control Tasmota devices
 This setup uses a [Zigbee](Zigbee) gateway with an [Ikea remote switch](https://zigbee.blakadder.com/Ikea_E1743.html) paired.

-Ikea switch's name was set with `ZbName ikea_switch`.
+Ikea switch's name was set with `ZbName` to make it more user friendly.

 #### Rule
 ```console